NikolaiGerasimov/NikolaiGerasimov.github.io/_posts/2022-10-31-my-new-post.md

 ```
 If it does not, then add these lines to the file and save.

-- Check your Gemfile and gem environment for common problems by running the following code in the terminal whilst navigated to your Jekyrll folder
+- Check your Gemfile and gem environment for common problems by running the following code in the terminal whilst navigated to your Jekyrll folder.
+If it tells you that you have issues, try to resolve them.
 ```
 bundle doctor
 ```